DuyNguyen1879/docker-lab-tutorial/content/storage.md

 ...
 ```

-Please, note that data volumes persist even if the container itself is deleted.
+A volume persist even if the container itself is deleted.
 ```
 [root@centos ~]# docker rm -f nodejs